 Bramdean and Hinton Ampner

-The villages of Bramdean and Hinton Ampner are located in the East Hampshire Area of Outstanding Natural Beauty.
+The villages of Bramdean and Hinton Ampner are located in the South Downs National Park.
 The communities are very different; Bramdean is a linear settlement, mainly along the busy A272 trunk road.
 Hinton Ampner is a small farming village a short distance from the A272.